hacker65536/myit/mysql/percona/xtrabackup.md

 | External graphical user interfaces to backup/recovery            | manda Recovery Manager for MySQL                                            | MySQL Workbench,MySQL Enterprise Monitor     |

+- InnoDB tables are still locked while copying non-InnoDB data.
+- Fast incremental backups are supported for Percona Server with XtraDB changed page tracking enabled.
+- Percona XtraBackup supports encryption with any kinds of backups.
+MySQL Enterprise Backup only supports encryption for single-file backups.
+- Percona XtraBackup performs throttling based on the number of IO operations per second.
+MySQL Enterprise Backup supports a configurable sleep time between operations.
+- Percona XtraBackup skips secondary index pages and recreates them when a compact backup is prepared.
+MySQL Enterprise Backup skips unused pages and reinserts on the prepare stage.
+- Percona XtraBackup can export individual tables even from a full backup, regardless of the InnoDB version.
+MySQL Enterprise Backup uses InnoDB 5.6 transportable tablespaces only when performing a partial backup.
+- Tables exported with Percona XtraBackup can be imported into Percona Server 5.1, 5.5 or 5.6+, or MySQL 5.6+.
+Transportable tablespaces created with MySQL Enterprise Backup can only be imported to Percona Server 5.6+, MySQL 5.6+ or MariaDB 10.0+.
+- Backup locks is a lightweight alternative to FLUSH TABLES WITH READ LOCK available in Percona Server 5.6+.
+Percona XtraBackup uses them automatically to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.

 restore
 ---------